RLesur/crrri/README.md

 ### Generate a PDF

-Assuming that you have configured the `HEADLESS_CHROME` environment (see before), here is an example that produces a PDF of the [R Project website](https://www.r-project.org/):
+Here is an example that produces a PDF of the [R Project website](https://www.r-project.org/):

 ``` r